alexeyraspopov/react-stick/README.md

 # react-stick

 Sticky component for React that will use CSS property if it's available.
+See current `position: sticky` support status on [caniuse.com](http://caniuse.com/#search=sticky).

 ## Install